eprbell/rp2/README.dev.md

 The latest RP2 source can be downloaded at: <https://github.com/eprbell/rp2>

 ## Setup
 RP2 has been tested on Ubuntu Linux, macOS and Windows 10 but it should work on all systems that have Python version 3.7.0 or greater.
 Virtualenv is recommended for RP2 development.
-Note that requirements.txt contains `-e .`, which installs the RP2 package in editable mode.

 ### Setup on Ubuntu Linux
 First make sure Python, pip and virtualenv are installed.
 If not, open a terminal window and enter the following commands: